Luque-ZabalaC/tdsp_-Text-Mining/docs/business_understanding/project_charter.md

 * What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)

 No se tiene información actual del tiempo que le toma a la multinacional en analizar información y diseñar estrategias.
+A partir de la implementación de modelos de analítica de datos que permitan predecir la valoración del producto, se pueden establecer las estrategias de visualización y marketing del producto.

 * How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)

+El desempeño que tenga el modelo para realizar la predicción de la valoración del producto.

 ## Plan
 * Phases (milestones), timeline, short description of what we'll do in each phase.